bsmithgall/bsmithgall.github.io/_posts/2013-11-22-where-to-rebalance-citibike-part-iv.md

 A central component to this visualization was going to be the map.
 I decided to make the map fullscreen, and layer information on top of it.
 [Mapbox](http://mapbox.com) and [mapbox.js](http://mapbox.com/mapbox.js/) (which is an extension of the already great library [Leaflet](http://leafletjs.com)) were good choices for me in this case.
 Mapbox produces beautiful maps.

-Another big advantage that came from rewriting the script in python was that it made it trivial to look at both empty and full stations, so I decided to display both of them.
+Another big advantage that came from rewriting the script in python was that it made it trivial to look at both empty and full stations, so I decided to display both.

 ####First impressions and takeaways